Skip to main content

 • Remember that issues that affect civilian families affect military families, too; divorce or marital conflict, unemployment for a spouse or partner, and health care needs are just a few of the events that can shape a family’s identity.

 Military life is not all about challenges, though.
-Military families have a variety of supports that you can help families maximize.
+Military families have a variety of supports that you can help families access.
 Military families are often part of a strong military community.
 They may live on an installation with other military families, and they may have a group of friends in similar circumstances.
-They also have access to health-care, mental-health, and advocacy resources through their service or installation.
+They also have access to healthcare, mental-health, and advocacy resources through their service or installation.
 These can be valuable assets for families as they work to define themselves.
-Finally, they have access to you - military child care.
-You understand the families' contexts and can be a valuable source of social support.
+Finally, they have access to you — military childcare.
+You understand the families’ contexts and can be a valuable source of social support.

 Here are some additional ways to support military families, based on recommendations from families surveyed in the National Military Family Association Report on the Cycles of Deployment (2006):